mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

 If you are passing a custom `TextField` component to your fields and pickers, you need to create a new one that is using the accessible DOM structure.

-You can have a look at the second demo of the [Material PickersTextField section](/x/react-date-pickers/custom-field/#using-material-pickerstextfield) to have a concrete example.
+You can have a look at the second demo of the [Wrapping PickersTextField](/x/react-date-pickers/custom-field/#wrapping-pickerstextfield) to have a concrete example.

 :::info
-If your custom `TextField` was used to apply a totally different input that did not use `@mui/material/TextField`, please consider having a look at the [custom PickersTextField](/x/react-date-pickers/custom-field/#using-custom-pickerstextfield) section which uses `slots.field`.
+If your custom `TextField` was used to apply a totally different input that did not use `@mui/material/TextField`, please consider having a look at the [Using a custom input](/x/react-date-pickers/custom-field/#using-a-custom-input) section which uses `slots.field`.
 This approach can be more appropriate for deeper changes.
 :::